psawicki5/Django-NewBet-App/README.md

 Program schedules fixtures, automatically checks if fixture have started/finished and
 calculates bet payout (if bet has benn won).
 Application also calculates odds of fixtures
 based on current league table.
 Odds are recalculated after each matchday.
 Automatic checks are made by means of Kronos.
+After making bet, confirmation email is sent to user.
+Mail sending was made as a asynchronous task by means of Celery.
+Also history of teams standings is provided.
+Standings are stored as dictionary on redis server, and are shared through REST api.
+On basis of standings received from API server, on team details page you can see plot with history of team standings up to current matchday.

 Steps to setup application:
 * register on http://www.football-data.org and get your api key.